A Life On Hold

 Contact Us

 hen the Wrights moved back to Dayton for the last time, their mother was in poor health.
-Wilbur, a top-notch scholar and athlete, seemed bound for Yale.
-He enrolled in Central High School and took college preparatory subjects such as advance Latin and Rhetoric.
+Wilbur, a top-notch scholar and seemed bound for Yale where he planned to study to become a minister.
+He enrolled in Central High School and took college preparatory subjects such as advanced Latin, rhetoric, and trigonometry.
 He also played football, and his teammates remembered how swiftly he could run a ball down the field.

 The Beginnings of Football